Tip-Off Time, How to Watch, and More: Boston College Men’s Basketball vs. Rhode Island

 Live Stats: Live stats will be posted here.

-Series Record: The Eagles have a 38-14 lead against the Rams since the teams first met in 1911.
-The Eagles won the last matchup between the two teams, in 2020, by a close score of 69-64.
+Series Record: The Eagles have a 38-15 lead against the Rams since the teams first met in 1911.
+As noted earlier, the Rams won the last meeting which was...4 days ago.

 Loading comments...